Steps to Follow Immediately After a Motor Vehicle Accident:

 - Next, call your insurance company.

 Even if you were not cited by a police officer at the time of the accident, contact your insurance company.
-However, do not give them any written or recorded statements until you have consulted with us at Cantor Crane, and received your attorney’s guidance to do so.
+However, do not give them any written or recorded statements until you have consulted with us at Cantor Injury Lawyers, and received your attorney’s guidance to do so.

 - Never give a recorded statement to the other driver’s insurance Adjustor!